litert/televoke.js/docs/Televoke_v2.1.md

 The Televoke v2 protocol is an application layer protocol, it must be based on a chunk-transporting protocol, such as Http, [LwDFXv1](https://github.com/litert/lwdfx.js), WebSocket, etc.

 > When using Televoke v2 over `LwDFXv1` or `WebSocket`, the ALP identity is `televoke2`.

+## News

+> Compared to Televoke v2.0, the Televoke v2.1 has the following changes:

+- `API_CALL` command

+    Introduced `extension` part in the `API_CALL` command request packet, to support the new features in the future.

+    In this edition, the `extension` part contains the following features:

+    - Argument Encoding

+        A field named `args_encoding` is added in the header of `extension` part of the `API_CALL` command request packet, which is an unsigned 32-bit integer.
+It is used to specify the encoding type of the arguments.
+The default value is `0`, which means `JSON`.

+        With this feature, the client could implement a custom encoding for the arguments, and the server would be able to decode the arguments with the corresponding encoding.

+    - Binary Chunks

+        A field named `binary_chunk_qty` is added in the header of `extension` header part of the `API_CALL` command request packet, which is an unsigned 32-bit integer.
+When it is larger than `0`, it means that the request packet contains binary chunks immediately after the `extension` header part.
+Every binary chunk is a variable-length binary chunk.

+        With this feature, the client could send multiple binary chunks in the request body, to solve the problem of sending binary data when the arguments encoding is JSON.

+## Compatibility

+The Televoke v2.1 protocol is completely compatible with the Televoke v2.0 protocol.
+All features introduced in the Televoke v2.1 protocol are optional to the Televoke v2.0 implementation.

+For best compatibility, the implementation of Televoke v2.x protocol must always read/write the data exactly as the protocol specification, skipping the optional new fields added in the new version.

 ## Terminology